marnason/stardew-steam-multiplayer-docker/README.md

 ```
 ### Configuration

-Edit the docker-compose-steam.override.yml with your desired configuration settings.
-Setting values in docker-compose-steam.yml are quite descriptive as to what they set.
+Write Steam username and password into, and edit the `docker-compose-steam.override.yml` with your desired configuration settings.
+Values in `docker-compose-steam.yml` are quite descriptive as to what they set.

 ## Game Setup